aws-samples/trading-latency-benchmark/README.md

-# Network Latency Test Stack
+# AWS EC2 Network Latency Test Stack for Trading Use Cases

 This repository contains a network latency test stack that consists of Java based trading client and Ansible playbooks to coordinate distributed tests.